Create an AWS connection

 3. Choose the Deployment region.

-The deployment region is the AWS Region in which the CloudFormation stack will be deployed from.
+The deployment region is the AWS Region from which the CloudFormation stack will be deployed.

 4. Select Next.

-1. Choose the Recommended observability flow (see the observability options to learn more).
+1. Choose the Recommended observability path (expand onboarding observability options below to learn more):

-2. Choose the monitored AWS Regions you want to monitor.
-The Monitored Regions are the AWS Regions in which Dynatrace can securely poll metrics, topology and push logs from.
+1. Choose the monitored AWS Regions you want to monitor.
+The "monitored regions" are the AWS Regions in which Dynatrace can securely poll metrics, topology and push logs from.

-It's mandatory to enable us-east-1 regardless of your desired monitored regions since global AWS resources reside in us-east-1.
+You need to enable us-east-1 regardless of your desired monitored regions, since global AWS resources reside in us-east-1.

-After a successful onboarding, you will be able to customize monitored AWS Regions and all other supported monitoring settings.
+After a successful onboarding, you'll be able to customize monitored AWS Regions and all other supported monitoring settings.

 Dynatrace settings token

-2. Follow the step by step instructions on how to create a new platform token.
+2. Follow the instructions on how to create a new platform token.

 Generate the token for the Service user.

-Browse the drop down list and choose the relevant service user, in our example: aws-east25-prod-aws-connections-tokens-perm.
+Browse the drop down list and choose the relevant service user, which in our example is: aws-east25-prod-aws-connections-tokens-perm.

-While it's possible to create a platform token and link it to your own Dynatrace IAM identity (Myself option), we strongly recommend NOT to take this apporach.
+While it's possible to create a platform token and link it to your own Dynatrace IAM identity (Myself option), we strongly recommend NOT taking this approach.

-Dynatrace IAM (interactive users) may get deleted, when deleted all their linked platform tokens are also deleted, causing a potential service interruption.
+Dynatrace IAM interactive users might be deleted.
+When they are deleted, all their linked platform tokens are also deleted, causing a potential service interruption.

 1. Select the following token scopes: